10 Contractor Red Flags You Need to Watch Out For on Your Project

 A flying red flag

-When first entering the world of home renovation, it may be difficult to know how to properly vet your contractor.
+When first entering the world of home remodeling, it may be difficult to know how to properly vet your contractor.
 What are the warning signs?
 How do I know when I’ve hit the jackpot?
-With 11 years in this business, here are 10 of the red flags we have seen the most of in bad contractors.
+With 11 years in the remodeling industry and a trusted Lancaster home remodeler, here are 10 of the red flags we have seen the most of in bad contractors.

 #1: They have no contract.

 Contracts are one of your best defenses against any sort of mismanagement or low-quality craftsmanship.
 If you have no legal agreement between you and your contractor, they are at greater liberty to do a poor job.
-They can skip parts of your project, cover up bad quality work with a nice finish, and leave you in a worse place than you started: work that needs to be done with less money than when you started.
-Even though some don’t, contractors are legally required to give a contract in the state of PA for that very reason.
-If they do not, consider it a sign that they are not a legitimate contractor.
+They can skip parts of your project, cover up bad-quality work with a nice finish, and leave you in a worse place than you started: work that needs to be redone with less money than when you started.
+Even though some don’t, contractors are legally required to give a contract in most states for that very reason.
+If they do not, consider it a major red flag that they are not a legitimate contractor.

 If you were roped into a renovation without a contract, there are legal measures you can take if they did not fulfill their promised outcomes.
-In PA, you can prove the existence of an oral contract with any witnesses you may have, any sort of recorded conversation (emails, texts, phone calls), and payment plans.
-The statute of limitations on breaches of contract is four years, so your fraud happened during or after 2017, you can sue for damages.
+In most states, you can prove the existence of an oral contract with any witnesses you may have, any sort of recorded conversation (emails, texts, phone calls), and payment schedules.
+The statute of limitations on breaches of contract is four years, so if your fraud happened during or after 2017, you can sue for damages.

 #2: They are not registered under HIC.